bitcoin-api/bitcoin-api-full-stack/README.md

 ##### Backend DynamoDB Tables

-These are the production tables.
+This section describes the required DynamoDB production tables for Bitcoin-Api.
 The staging tables are the same expect for `_staging` is appended on the table name.

 | Table Name | Partition Key (type) | Sort Key (type ) |
 |--|--|--|